atomizexyz/litepaper/README.md

 - _𝝲_ — (Gamma/Grace Period) The grace window for ending your stake calculated at 28 days (4 weeks).
 This window gives a staker time to end a stake without incurring any penalties.
 - _𝝴_ — (Epsilon, Early Penalty) The penalty for prematurely ending a stake.
 The penalty is costs the staker the square of a served term.
 - **_𝝺_** — (Lamda/Late Penalty) The penalty window for ending a stake.
 A staker will lose `1%` of total earnings every week over the course of 100 weeks.
 At the end of 100 weeks, the stake reward will be 0.

-**Functions**

-- `function burnXEN(uint256 xen)` — Burns XEN to convert into FENIX
-- `function startStake(address burnAddress, uint256 term` — Starts a Stake based on Burned XEN for a term duration expressed in days
-- `function startStake(uint256 FENIX, uint256 term)` — Starts a stake with FENIX for a term duration expressed in days
-- `function deferStake(uint256 stakeId)` — Indefinitely defers the ending of a stake during the grace period
-- `function endStake(uint256 stakeId)` — Ends a stake minting FENIX into the stakers wallet
-- `function calculateBase(uint256 xen)` — Calculates the base FENIX from XEN
-- `function calculateBonus(uint256 xen, uint256 term)` — Calculates the Bonus FENIX based on the term and the amount of FENIX
-- `function updateEquity(Stake memory stake)` — Updates the equity share rate based on the maximum return on investment any users has ever reached in the system.
-- `function calculateEarlyPenalty(Stake memory stake)` — Calculates the early end stake penalty from a stake
-- `function calculateLatePenalty(Stake memory stake)` — Calculates the late end stake penalty from a stake